 This section provides some background information about configuring the interface to the codec.
-For detailed information about each parameter, see the Reference Guide for your MAX.
+For detailed information about each parameter, see the MAX Reference Guide.

 Pairing ports for dual-port calls

 If you are configuring the interface to an older model codec that does not support AIM, you can pair two AIM ports to provide double the bandwidth for the videoconferencing call.
 A dual-port call requires a dual-interface on the codec.